Fabrizio-Caruso/CROSS-LIB/README.md

 -------------------------------------------

-## THE UNIVESAL CODE
+## HARDWARE-AGNOSTIC CODE

 Thanks to Cross-Lib APIs, the game code can be *hardware-agnostic*.
-Using only Cross-Lib APIs is not enough, though, as Cross-Lib covers targets that may have a different screen size and shape and lack some hardware features such as graphics, colors, sounds.
+Using only Cross-Lib APIs is not enough, though, as Cross-Lib covers targets that have different screen size, screen shape and targets that lack some hardware features such as graphics, colors, sounds.

 ### ANSI C89 (A sub-set of)
-The code has to be compiled by sevaral different compilers.
+The code has to be compiled by several different compilers.
 Therefore it should be written in a sub-set of ANSI C89 that is common among all supported compilers.

-This sub-set of ANSI C89 is mostly ANSI C89 without:
+This sub-set is mostly ANSI C89 without:
 - `float` types,
 - `struct` copies, assignments, parameters (use pointers to `struct` instead).

-Moreover for performance reasons it is better to avoid:
-- recursion (as this has an extreme high cost on MOS 6502 targets);
+Moreover for performance reasons it is better to avoid recursion (as this has an extreme high cost on MOS 6502 targets).
-- 32-bit types because of their cost.

 Remark: Modern `//` comments are allowed.